Marcello-Sega/pytim/docs/source/install.rst

 Using pip to access the Python Package Index
 --------------------------------------------

-The package can also be installed directly from the Python Package Index, along with the prerequisites `setuptools` and `cython`.
+The package can also be installed directly from the Python Package Index, along with all the prerequisites.

 .. code-block:: bash

 	pip install setuptools --user --upgrade
 	pip install cython --user --upgrade
+	pip install numpy --user --upgrade

 	pip install pytim --user --upgrade

 Using Anaconda
 --------------